ClickHouse/ClickHouse/docs/en/operations/named-collections.md

 ### Storage for named collections

-Named collections can either be stored on local disk or in zookeeper/keeper.
+Named collections can either be stored on local disk or in ZooKeeper/Keeper.
 By default local storage is used.
+They can also be stored using encryption with the same algorithms used for [disk encryption](storing-data#encrypted-virtual-file-system), where `aes_128_ctr` is used by default.

+To configure named collections storage you need to specify a `type`.
+This can be either `local` or `keeper`/`zookeeper`.
+For encrypted storage, you can use `local_encrypted` or `keeper_encrypted`/`zookeeper_encrypted`.

-To configure named collections storage in keeper and a `type` (equal to either `keeper` or `zookeeper`) and `path` (path in keeper, where named collections will be stored) to `named_collections_storage` section in configuration file:
+To use ZooKeeper/Keeper we also need to set up a `path` (path in ZooKeeper/Keeper, where named collections will be stored) to `named_collections_storage` section in configuration file.
+The following example uses encryption and ZooKeeper/Keeper:
 ```
 <clickhouse>
   <named_collections_storage>
-    <type>zookeeper</type>
+    <type>zookeeper_encrypted</type>
+    <key_hex>bebec0cabebec0cabebec0cabebec0ca</key_hex>
+    <algorithm>aes_128_ctr</algorithm>
     <path>/named_collections_path/</path>
     <update_timeout_ms>1000</update_timeout_ms>
   </named_collections_storage>